Refined canonical stable Grothendieck polynomials and their duals, Part 1: Introduction

 Recall that there are two combinatorial models for \( G_\lambda(\vx) \): pairs of tableaux due to Lenart \cite{Lenart2000} and set-valued tableaux due to Buch \cite{Buch2002}.
 Similarly, Lam and Pylyavskyy \cite{LP2007} found two combinatorial models for \( g_\lambda(\vx) \).
 Our combinatorial models in Corollaries~\ref{cor:G_comb2} and \ref{cor:g_comb2} generalize those of Lenart and Lam--Pylyavskyy.
-We also give the following combinatorial interpretations for \( G_\lambda(\vx;\va,\vb) \) and \( g_\lambda(\vx;\va,\vb) \) generalizing Buch's and Lam--Pylyavskyy's; see Sections~\ref{sec:flagged G} and \ref{sec:flagged g} for precise definitions of undefined terms.
+In the forthcoming paper \cite{Hwang-preprint} we also give the following combinatorial interpretations for \( G_\lambda(\vx;\va,\vb) \) and \( g_\lambda(\vx;\va,\vb) \) generalizing Buch's and Lam--Pylyavskyy's; see \cite{Hwang-preprint} for precise definitions of undefined terms.